 Using our algorithm is a means of reducing the linearity coefficient and the burden of the implementation, known to be the two drawbacks of the technique.
-But even if the linearity coefficient is decreased and the implementation is made easier, these drawbacks remain valid.
-That's why an elementary algorithm, which only suffers from a little increase of the time complexity beyond linearity, is presented in the next section.
+As these drawbacks are reduced but remain valid, we introduce an elementary algorithm in the next section.